mailpile/python-passcrow/docs/FAQ.md

 ## Why not always use Ephemeral Passcrow?

-It is less reliable; if the server storing the Recovery Pack goes offline, recovery is impossible (this is the "new failure mode" introduced by not ensuring shared fate for the recovery pack and the data itself).
+It is less reliable: if the server storing the Recovery Pack goes offline, recovery is impossible (this is the "new failure mode" introduced by not ensuring shared fate for the recovery pack and the data itself).

+Recovery also requires two rounds of verification, instead of just one.
+So it's less user friendly, too.

 ## What Encryption does Passcrow use?